-Inter-Marriage and The Last of the Mohicans, 1824-1992
+Inter-marriage and The Last of the Mohicans, 1824-1992

-• Anna Scannavini University of L'Aquila
+• Anna Scannavini Università di L'Aquila

 Abstract

-In this essay, I examine the literary status of intermarriage in the American literature of the 1820s.
 The essay covers a set of “Indian narratives” produced in that decade, focusing on four “Indian novels” that provide instances of trans-cultural sexual and/or sentimental encounters.
 The set includes novels by Lidia Maria Child (Hobomok), Catharine Sedgwick (Hope Leslie) and Fenimore Cooper (The Last of the Mohicans, The Wept of Wish-ton-Wish).
 Leaning on the work done on domesticity and sentimental novels by women writers, I focus on how the outcomes of intermarriage are represented in each text.
 Specifically, I consider the ways of resistance and survival offered (or not offered) to trans-cultural families and their children.
 As a result, it can be argued that the examined authors do not produce a unique answer to the problem of intermarriage.
 What they all share, however, is the sense that a deeply human possibility of growth is lost with the Indian removal.
 In this sense, I conclude by comparing their work to Michael Mann’s 1992 The Last of the Mohicans to find that Mann’s approach is no great improvement on the ideology of the 1820s.

 Downloads

-Anna Scannavini, University of L'Aquila
+Anna Scannavini, Università di L'Aquila

 Baym, Nina, “The women of Cooper’s Leatherstocking tales”, American Quarterly23 (1971): 698-709.